oskar11120/Apache.Druid.Querying/README.md

 - [Microsoft.Extensions.DependencyInjection](Apache.Druid.Querying.Microsoft.Extensions.DependencyInjection/README.md)

 ## Querying
 Choose query type and models representing query's data using nested types of `Apache.Druid.Querying.Query<TSource>`.
 Create a query by instantiating chosen nested type.
 Set query data by calling the instance methods.
-The methods often accept `Expression<Delegate>`, using which given an object representing input data available at that point in a query and an object representing all possible operations on that input data, you create an object representing results of your chosen operation.
-To get an idea on what's possible it's best look into project's tests.
+The methods often accept `Expression<Delegate>`, using which given an object representing input data available at that point in a query and an object representing all possible operations on that input data, you create an object representing results of your chosen operations.
+To get an idea on what's possible it's best to look into project's tests.
 The queries have been designed so as much information as possible is available complie time.
-Wherever possible, the query results have been "flattened" so they are streams to their consumer as soon as possible.
+Wherever possible, the query results have been "flattened" so they are streamed to consumers as soon as possible.

 Currently available query types:
 - TimeSeries
 - TopN
 - GroupBy
-- Scan (currently missing option to specifiy a subset columns)
+- Scan (currently missing option to specifiy a subset of columns)
+- DataSourceMetadata

 ```cs
     // Getting DataSourceProvider from dependency injection container.